 Utah’s mountains can offer amazing experiences in the winter.
-‘Tis the season for Dr. Nikesh Seth and the team at Peak health and Wellness to treat the thousands of winter sports injuries that occur around the country every year.
+‘Tis the season for Alex J. Nelson, MD and the team at Peak health and Wellness to treat the thousands of winter sports injuries that occur around the country every year.
 According to one study, 3.8 million people are treated every year in the US from winter sports injuries.
 Most of these injuries (69,000) are from snow skiing, but 54,000 are from snowboarding.
 There is also an average of 52,000 injuries from ice skating along with 5,000 injuries from sledding.

 Enjoy the Season Without Pain